-(1) The Master's thesis is to be submitted as a written paper.
+- (1) The Master's thesis is to be submitted as a design work including a written elaboration (written paper).
 It is to provide evidence that the examinee is capable of independently completing an assignment on a subject pertaining to his/her field of study within a given time frame by elaborating on subject-related specifics as well as on interdisciplinary contexts and by making use of scientific and subject-related methods.
-When writing their Master's theses, students should take an interdisciplinary collaboration into consideration.

-(2) The topic of the Master's thesis may be determined by any professor who is appointed as examiner in accordance with section 9 (1).
+When writing their Master's theses, students should take an interdisciplinary collaboration into consideration. - (2) The Master's thesis is to be supervised and examined by two equal advisers (supervisors).
+The supervisors are appointed by the examination board.
+Suggestions made by the students are to be taken into account. - The topic of the Master's thesis may be determined by any professor who is appointed as examiner in accordance with section 9 (1).
 This examiner may also function as thesis adviser.
 Upon request of the examinee, the examination board may also name an honorary professor or a qualified adjunct lecturer as thesis adviser in accordance with section 9 (1) if it has been determined that no professor of the faculty is able to function as thesis adviser for the intended topic of the Master's thesis.
 Students may write their Master's thesis at an institution outside the university if this institution provides sufficient assistance and advice.
 Students are to be given an opportunity to make suggestions about the topic of their Master's thesis.
+In specific cases, the Master's thesis may also be supervised by conditionally appointed examiners from other faculties as stipulated in section 9 (1).

-(3) Upon request, the chairperson of the examination board is to ensure that an examinee is provided with a topic for the Master's thesis in time.

-(4) A Master's thesis may also be written as part of a joint team project if the individual student's contribution to be evaluated as examination is clearly distinguishable and can be assessed accordingly and if it complies with the requirements stated in subsection 1.
-In order to verify a student's contribution, aspects such as passages, page numbers or other objective criteria allowing for a clear distinction are to be indicated.

-(5) The Master's thesis is to be written in the English language.
+- (4) Upon request, the chairperson of the examination board is to ensure that an examinee is provided with a topic for the Master's thesis in time. - (5) A Master's thesis may also be written as part of a joint team project if the individual student's contribution to be evaluated as examination is clearly distinguishable and can be assessed accordingly and if it complies with the requirements stated in subsection 1.
+In order to verify a student's contribution, aspects such as passages, page numbers or other objective criteria allowing for a clear distinction are to be indicated. - (6) The Master's thesis is to be written in the English language.